Pablo de Olavide University: Graduate studies

-The broad range of official master's degrees and doctoral studies offered by Pablo de Olavide University will allow students to specialize within a professional field or to start a career as researchers.
+The broad range of official master's degrees and doctoral studies offered by Pablo de Olavide University will allow students to specialize within a professional field or to start a career as a researcher.
 CEDEP is the center responsible for the coordination of graduate studies.
 This centre is responsible for the inscription, enrolment and grant proceedings.

-Since January 2011 Pablo de Olavide University, in conjunction with Brussels-based human rights NGO Protection International, have offered an online Postgraduate Diploma (PgDip) on the Integral Protection for Human Rights Defenders and Social Activists in both English and Spanish.
+Since January 2011 Pablo de Olavide University, in conjunction with Brussels-based human rights NGO Protection International, has offered an online Postgraduate Diploma (PgDip) on the Integral Protection for Human Rights Defenders and Social Activists in both English and Spanish.
 The PgDip is aimed at staff of NGOs and human rights association activists; civil servants from the different local, community and national administrations; staff from international and inter-governmental organisations; and citizens willing to be involved in social transformation processes.

 The International Center

 As of the 2010-2011 academic year, the UPO enrolled 600 international students.
 The UPO began admitting North American study abroad students in 2001, and founded the International Center in 2002.
 The center manages the three program tracks available to incoming students.
 The most popular is the semester-long Hispanic Studies Program with courses both in Spanish and in English.
-The Center also offers the University Integration Program (P.I.U.) for students with advanced Spanish language skills, as well as a Spanish Language track throughout the year.
+The Center also offers the University Integration Program (P.I.U.) for students with advanced Spanish language skills, as well as a Spanish-language track throughout the year.
 The Center is accredited by the Cervantes Institute.

 Additionally, 268 universities and organizations from 42 countries have signed agreements with the UPO to set up exchanges, such as Academic Programs International (API), the Council on International Educational Exchange (CIEE) and International Studies Abroad.

 Sports

-In the University’s Sports Service (SDUPO) the practice of physical activities and sports are thought to be the key element for the integral preparation of the student.
-In order to encourage students, it makes the practice of sports possible to the entire university community.
-For this reason, the University has several sports facilities, located directly on the Campus.
+In the University’s Sports Service (SDUPO), the practice of physical activities and sports are thought to be the key element for the integral preparation of the student.
+To encourage students, it makes the practice of sports possible to the entire university community.
+For this reason, the university has several sports facilities, located directly on the campus.

 Furthermore, the Sports Office plans, manages and organizes sports activities at Pablo de Olavide University.
 It makes sure the University has the appropriate facilities, services, and competitions needed for the practice of sports.
 The UPO also offers the possibility to study sport in the Faculty of Sports.
 The Sports Office Director is Juan Carlos Fernández Truan.